arduino/docs-content/content/hardware/01.mkr/01.boards/mkr-wan-1310/tutorials/wan-and-gps/wan-and-gps.md

 In this tutorial, we will use the [MKR GPS Shield](https://store.arduino.cc/arduino-mkr-gps-shield) to record the longitude and latitude, and transmit it to another board using LoRa® technology.
 This setup can be very useful for scenarios involving remote areas, where tracking location might be essential.

-Special thanks to [Sandeep Mistry](https://github.com/sandeepmistry) for creating the [LoRa® library](https://github.com/sandeepmistry/arduino-LoRa).
+Special thanks to [Sandeep Mistry](https://github.com/sandeepmistry) for creating the [LoRa library](https://github.com/sandeepmistry/arduino-LoRa).

 ## Goals